 Of course, now you can’t not look at it, but you also don’t want bad luck, right?
 Good news: you can (literally) reverse your bad luck by walking backwards underneath the bridge while looking up at the skull and making a wish.
 Sure, you may get some odd looks, but who’s the real winner here?
 You, withOUT bad luck, obviously.

-3. Gaze at the String Lights in El Born
+4. Gaze at the String Lights in El Born

-El Born is probably my favorite area of the Gothic Quarter.
+El Born is my favorite area of the Gothic Quarter.
 The easiest way I have found to know that I am in El Born is to walk to the Jaume 1 metro station, cross the street, and walk down Carrer de la Princesa.
 Carrer de la Princesa is a busy street, but once you’re here, you can dart off into one of the alleyways and start exploring.
 Here, you will immediately notice that it is somewhat calmer – that is, still lively but less touristy.

-4. Walk Down Las Ramblas
+5. Walk Down Las Ramblas

 Las Ramblas (or, La Rambla – it is known as both) – is one of the busiest and most tourist-heavy streets in Barcelona.
 This 0.8 mile stretch contains shops, restaurants, and vendors all along the street, and serves at the connecting point between Plaça de Catalunya and the city’s old port.
 It is located right beside the Gothic Quarter and therefore, makes it easy to walk down while exploring this part of the city.